dustinpfister/blog_posts/_posts/threejs-face3-color.md

 ## 1.1 - THE CODE HERE WILL BREAK IF YOU ARE USING A NEW VERSION OF THREEJS (r125+)

 The old code examples here will break if you are using a late version of threejs.
 The reason why is that the Face3 Constructor was removed from threejs in version r126, and in r125 the Geometry constructor which was closely related to face3 was also removed.
 I will be keeping this post up because it does still apply to older versions of threejs, and also it might still be possible to get some of these older code examples working on later versions of threejs if one can find a way to bring back what was removed by way of external files beyond that of the threejs library by itself.
-However it is possible to pull off a simular effect to what is worked out here with the Buffered Geometry constructor which is still part of the core of threejs.
+However it is possible to pull off a similar effect to what is worked out here with the Buffered Geometry constructor which is still part of the core of threejs.
 I worked out some new examples for that and will place those examples at the bottom of this post

-## 1.2 - So yest version numbers matter when using threejs
+## 1.2 - So yes version numbers matter when using threejs

 When I first started writing content on threejs here I was using r91 of threejs, back when I first wrote this post I was using r104, and the last time I edited this post I was using r127.
+With that said at the time of this writing whe I was using r127 these code examples do not work with later versions of three.js.
 Features are constantly being added, and other features are being removed which often result in code breaking changes to examples like the ones here.
 If you are having problems with the examples here, or anywhere for that matter the first thing you should check is the version number of three.js that you are using.

 ## 2 - Face3 color in vertices